-I hereby declare that the data included in this Self-Study Report (SSR) are genuine and authentic.
-I am aware that the information provided in the report will be verified by the Peer Review Team (PRT) assigned by the University Grants Commission (UGC), Nepal.
+I hereby declare that the data included in this revised Self-Study Report (SSR) and PRT Pre-Visit Response Report are genuine and authentic.
+I am aware that the information provided in the reports will be verified by the Peer Review Team (PRT) assigned by the University Grants Commission (UGC), Nepal.
 I will abide by the rules and regulations of the UGC.